-Carrying out study and research activities at external laboratories is strongly recommended.
+Carrying out studies and research activities partly also at external laboratories is strongly recommended.
 As mentioned in Section 2, the students can take advantage of scientific collaborations that are on-going between the Department of Physics and several high-level International Institutions, including universities and research centres.